Archery Trade Association: History

 The ATA was originally formed in Wisconsin in 1953 as the Archery Manufacturers and Dealers Association (AMADA), containing within its initial membership such renowned archers as Fred Bear and Bob Lee.

 One of its first tasks was standardizing bow and bow string lengths, resulting in a measure called "AMO standards."
 Today, the industry's 22 essential "ATA Standards" are defined in the ATA Technical Guidelines, a manual that represents about 50 years of accumulated engineering knowledge and expertise dating to Earl Hoyt, Dick Mauch (Bear Archery), and Chuck Saunders.
 Although these early manufacturers were business rivals, they wanted archery dealers and consumers to know their archery equipment met tough, consistent industry guidelines that wouldn't vary by manufacturer.

 In the 1960s, AMADA shortened its name to the Archery Manufacturer's Organization (AMO).
 Its membership (mostly consisting of manufacturers) greatly increased in the 1970s after the invention of the Compound bow.
 In 1991, the organization moved its central location to Gainesville, Florida, under the presidency of Dick Lattimer.
 In 1997, with the debut of the AMO Archery Trade Show, funding formerly provided by companies' donations was replaced by the profits generated from this event.

 In 2002, the AMO was reorganized into the Archery Trade Association.
 The ATA operates as a nonprofit effort to grow archery and bowhunting, and works with several organizations within the archery industry to promote those sports.

+In 2025, the ATA, alongside Cabela's, Bass Pro Shops, Dick's Sporting Goods, and several other manufacturers and distributors, was alleged to have led a price-fixing scheme across the industry since 2014.